"Not if, but when" for Spanish bailout, experts believe

 Likewise, investors are fretting about how Rajoy’s centre-right government can enforce deep austerity while reviving a recession-bound economy at the same time.

-“They’re going to need EFSF money to recapitalize the banking sector,” said Carsten Brzeski, a senior economist at ING in Brussels.
-“I think we’ll only see a real end to the Spanish misery if the real estate market stabilizes.”
+“They’re going to need EFSF money to recapitalise the banking sector,” said Carsten Brzeski, a senior economist at ING in Brussels.
+“I think we’ll only see a real end to the Spanish misery if the real estate market stabilises.”

 Madrid is likely to hold out for some time.
 “The underlying picture in Spain is dramatic, but is it dramatic in the way that it needs a bailout package tomorrow?
 No,” Brzeski said.
 “But if you look ahead, let’s say the next six months, I would not be surprised if they (the banks) have to get some kind of European support.”